His Mom always said: Mathias, you will do great and terrible things. She was half-right.

 Mathias clicked on Join.

-A sudden, searing pain spreading through his skull was the reward his action, while a bursting flash of blue light blinded his eyes.
+A sudden, searing pain spreading through his skull was the reward for his action, while a bursting flash of blue light blinded his eyes.
 Mathias felt something pierce his skin, needles lodging themselves in his flesh and bones, as he jolted out of his chair.

 Connection to Dis established.